 Add information to Alexandria from outside sources, such as MARC records, book vendors, or patron information from a central database.
 The Imports interface places everything you need to quickly find, modify, and run an import of patron, item, or image data.

-To access it directly, add /import to the end of your Alexandria URL.
+Imports is found in Operations.
+Or to access it directly, add /import to the end of your Alexandria URL.

 This page contains the general information for setting up, saving, and running imports.
 For more detailed instructions, see the pages for the specific import types.
 You can also review the Complete Imports List at the bottom of this page.